bettamaxx/jmap-js/README.md

 ## Dependencies

+To install dependencies, run `npm install`.

 JMAP-JS requires the [Overture](https://github.com/fastmail/overture) library's core, foundation, datastore, io, timezones, ua and localisation modules.
+An npm installable version is provided at https://github.com/bettamaxx/overture

 To build the time zone data you will need a copy of the [Olsen database](https://www.iana.org/time-zones).
-There is a script included with Overture to convert the raw data into the required format.
+There is a script included with Overture to convert the raw data into the required format. time-zone file is also provided in https://github.com/bettamaxx/jmap-demo-webmail

 ## Building